HarshThakur015/Ecommerce_Follow_Along/README.md

 **Expected Outcome**
 By completing this milestone, your home page will dynamically display all products fetched from MongoDB, making the page fully functional and interactive.

+## Milestone 12 - My Products Page 🌟

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Learn how to write an endpoint to filter and send data from MongoDB based on the logged-in user's email.
+- Understand how to receive and handle filtered data on the frontend.
+- Display the fetched products dynamically using the product card created earlier.

+---

+### Steps for Milestone 12 📝

+**Create a Backend Endpoint to Fetch User-Specific Products**
+- Write an API route that queries MongoDB to retrieve only the products added by the logged-in user.
+- Use the user's email to filter the data from the database.
+- Send the filtered product data as a JSON response.

+**Fetch Data on the Frontend**
+- Make an API request from the frontend to fetch the products associated with the logged-in user’s email.
+- Ensure proper handling of the response to extract and display the required data.

+**Display Products Dynamically**
+- Use the existing product card component to display each product.
+- Iterate through the received data and render each item dynamically.

+**Test the Page**
+- Verify that only the products added by the logged-in user are displayed.
+- Handle any errors or missing data appropriately.

+---

+**Expected Outcome**
+By completing this milestone, your "My Products" page will dynamically show only the products associated with the logged-in user’s email, making the page personalized and functional.